COVID-19 Specific Guidelines

 We ask that all visitors follow New York State COVID-19 protocols.

-When visiting the arboretum and sculpture park:
+When visiting the Arboretum and Sculpture Garden:

 Be sure to maintain appropriate social distance of 6 feet between different household groups.

 Wear face coverings when social distancing (staying at least 6 feet apart) is not possible, unless a face covering is not medically tolerated.

 There is no smoking on the property and only service animals are allowed.